Andrew Whitehouse

 Biography

 At the Telethon Kids Institute he leads a large team that develops and tests new inteventions to support the development of children on the autism spectrum.
-Andrew has published over 200 peer-reviewed journal articles and attracted over $60 million in competitive research grants.
+Andrew has published over 300 peer-reviewed journal articles and attracted over $60 million in competitive research grants.
 He currently presents an internationally syndicated video series called ’60 Second Science”, which has been viewed by over 2 million people.
-He is an advisor to State and Commonwealth Governments on policies relating to children with Autism Spectrum Conditions, and he chaired the committee that generated Australia’s first national guideline for autism diagnosis.
+He is an advisor to State and Commonwealth Governments on policies relating to children with Autism Spectrum Conditions.
+He chaired the committee that generated Australia’s first national guideline for autism diagnosis, and co-chaired the committee that created the Australia's first national guideline for evidence-based autism therapies and supports.

 Andrew has published one edited book with his twin-brother (Ben), and a popular science book that examined the science behind some of the myths of pregnancy and child development (Will Mozart Make My Baby Smart?).
-He has also been awarded a Eureka Prize.
-Prior to coming to the Telethon Kids Institute, Andrew was a Junior Research Fellow at the University of Oxford.
+He has been awarded a Eureka Prize and a Paul Harris Medal, and has been elected to the Fellowship of the Australian Academy of Health and Medical Sciences.
+In 2023, he was the Western Australian of the Year (Professions category).

 Roles and responsibilities